Salary questions and negotiating

 First, prepare a case based on facts.
 Facts could include:

 - Another higher salary offer you've received.
-Be prepared to show evidence of that salary, such as a copy of an offer letter.
-The employer with whom you're negotiating may want proof.
+Be prepared to show evidence of that salary, such as your offer letter.
+You are not required to show that, but you could be asked; if you decline to show that evidence, that might be interpreted negatively.
+The employer with whom you're negotiating may want proof of the other offer.

 - Comparison of the salaries relative to cost of living.
 Research using salary information sources.